-The key challenge was the preparation of non-participant group sample with the highest possible similarity with the group of participants, in order to establish a credible uncontaminated control group (elimination of selection bias).
-It is demanding for data classification and filtering due to fact, that the supported and control groups cannot be differentially exposed to other interventions.
+The key challenge was the preparation of non-participant group samples with the highest possible similarity with the group of participants, in order to establish a credible uncontaminated control group (elimination of selection bias).
+It is demanding for data classification and filtering due to the fact, that the supported and control groups cannot be differentially exposed to other interventions.

-Evaluator was unable to perform the calculation of R2 indicator values for the P4 area-based measures (M9, M10, M11, M13), where the appropriate matching of group samples would require additional data on environmental characteristics and parameters of location (altitude, landscape profile, soil structure, soil quality, soil erosion, use of fertilizers and pesticides, etc.) which were not available.
-In case of M13 there is an extra problem of identification of sample of non-participants, due to fact that great majority of farms located in NCA belong to participants and to compare them with other farms at lowlands would give unreal results.
+The evaluator was unable to perform the calculation of the R2 indicator values for the P4 area-based measures (M9, M10, M11, M13), where the appropriate matching of group samples would require additional data on environmental characteristics and parameters of location (altitude, landscape profile, soil structure, soil quality, soil erosion, use of fertilisers and pesticides, etc.) which were not available.
+In the case of M13 there is an extra problem of the identification of the sample of non-participants, due to the fact that the great majority of farms located in the NCA belong to participants and to compare them with other farms at lowlands would give unreal results.
 To encounter a problem the MA/PA will be instructed to expand the LPIS by appropriate GIS module with data layers to be fed from autonomous systems of several state institutions.